Support road.cc

 faq-icon

-Where is the best place to put the rear light on a bike?
+Where is the best position for the rear bike light?

 The best place to mount a rear light on a bike is typically on the seatpost or seat tube, facing directly backwards as this provides a clear and unobstructed view of the light from behind.
 Some bike lights will also fit under the saddle.